DapperCollectives/BOUNTY-Discord-Token-Management-Plug-In/Bounty Description - Test Tool.md

 For the Discord Token Management Plugin project, the milestones are:

-1. Product Requirements Documentation and Tech Spec Review
+1. Product Requirements Documentation and Tech Spec Review + Acceptance
    - Provide a thorough PRD for how the plug-in will work and associated technical documentation for how the product will be built.
 This should include a maintenance plan for the code once deployed.
    - Review the documentation with members of the Dapper Collectives team to collect feedback and ensure the viability of the implementation
    - Due within 10-14 days from assignment of project; teams that do not meet their deadlines will be at risk of having their bounty reassigned
    - 25% of the total bounty reward will be paid upon completion of this milestone
-2. Front-End Prototype Review
+2. Front-End Prototype Review + Acceptance
    - Provide a clickable prototype of the plug-in front-end that clearly illustrates the anticipated user flows for a production build
    - Review the front-end prototype with members of the Dapper Collectives team to collect UI/UX feedback
    - Due within 6-10 weeks from assignment of project; teams that do not meet their deadlines will be at risk of having their bounty reassigned
    - 25% of the total bounty reward will be paid upon completion of this milestone
-3. Back-End Codebase Review
+3. Back-End Codebase Review + Acceptance
    - Walk through the technical implementation of the back-end of the plug-in
    - Review with members of the Dapper Collectives team to collect feedback and ensure viability of the implementation
    - Due within 6-10 weeks from assignment of project; teams that do not meet their deadlines will be at risk of having their bounty reassigned